sacor10/lightinuputah/NETLIFY_SETUP.md

 ### Required Variables

-1. **SENDGRID_API_KEY**
+1. **BREVO_API_KEY**
-   - Your SendGrid API key for sending emails
+   - Your Brevo API key for sending emails
-   - Get this from your SendGrid dashboard
+   - Get this from your Brevo dashboard at https://www.brevo.com

 2. **RECAPTCHA_SECRET_KEY**
    - Your reCAPTCHA secret key for server-side verification